uktrade/stream-read-ods/README.md

 Python function to extract data from an ODS spreadsheet on the fly - without having to store the entire file in memory or disk

+To construct ODS spreadsheets on the fly, try [stream-write-ods](https://github.com/uktrade/stream-write-ods).

 ## Installation